 Post-Baccalaureate Program: MS in Medical Physiology

-The Department of Physiology and Biophysics at Case Western Reserve University offers a 30 credit hour, post-baccalaureate program leading to an MS degree in Medical Physiology (MSMP) for students who would like to advance their biomedical studies.
-The program is designed to be completed in 12 months (3 semesters), although we highly recommend that students take 2 academic years to complete the program in order to take advantage of the “Hidden Curriculum” and optimize their chances of achieving their career goals.
+The Department of Physiology and Biophysics at Case Western Reserve University offers a 32 credit hour, post-baccalaureate program leading to an MS degree in Medical Physiology (MSMP) for students who would like to advance their biomedical studies.
+The program can be completed in 12 months (3 semesters), although we highly recommend that students take 2 academic years to complete the program in order to take advantage of the Enrichment Curriculum and optimize their chances of achieving their career goals.
 Earning the MSMP degree does not guarantee any outcome.
 However, students who have done well in our program have had great success attaining their goals, gaining admission to professional schools throughout the country and abroad and having successful careers in biotechnology or teaching.

 All students apply to the Plan B MSMP program.
 The program can begin any semester (Fall, Spring, or Summer), although starting Fall semester is optimal.
 Students may take the program part time or full time.
 Because not all students are able to relocate to Cleveland, students may take the full program as a non-resident, Internet student.